Define a layout

 ]

-The specialized view 'clientside' creates a client-side rendered view item.
+creates a client-side rendered view item.
 It is currently an experimental feature that only works for pathology images.
 It will render the pathology image on the client allowing for a more responsive experience.
 It currently only supports simple tool interactions like zoom and pan and supports linked viewitems.
-Advanced features like overlays and annotations are not yet supported.
+Basic support for polygon annotations and overlays has been implemented.

 {